School scheme explained - European Commission

 Distribution

 The scheme supports the distribution of fruit, vegetables, milk and certain milk products to schoolchildren, from nursery to secondary school.
-EU countries approve a list of products (in collaboration with their health and nutrition authorities) which will help achieve the schemes objective of helping children to follow a healthy diet.
+EU countries approve a list of products (with appropriate involvement of their health and nutrition authorities) designed to help children maintain a healthy diet.

 Educational measures